 Note: the persons conducting an activity are not included for the purpose of calculating the limit on the number of members of the public referred to in subclause (2)(a).

-(b) any equipment used in an activity is cleaned between users.
+- (b) any equipment used in an activity is cleaned between users; and - (c) any dancefloor in the creative arts facility is operated in accordance with the requirements of clause 17 (dancefloors).